 Unfortunately it transpired that while season one of True Detective remains one of the seminal pieces of television from the decade, it was a trick that couldn’t be repeated, with the follow-up, starring Colin Farrell, Rachel McAdams, and Vince Vaughn, failing to ignite audiences in the same way.
 While a third season garnered better reviews, it wasn’t enough to save the premise, undermining what could have been one of the great one-off dramas.

 Scrotal Recall (4OD)

 2014: “a surprisingly touching and humourous love story, told in a very distinctive way”

 Cancelled by Channel 4 after only six episodes, writer Tom Edge’s terribly titled drama – it’s hard to believe the same person that wrote this emotional rollercoaster actually fought for that name – was given an unlikely resurrection from Netflix, who repackaged and relaunched a second season as a Netflix Original in 2016.
 Now renamed as the infinitely better ‘Lovesick’, it was wrapped up with a third and final series two years later.
 With a wonderful ensemble cast lead by Antonia Thomas and Johnny Flynn, it remains one of the platform’s best coming-of-age romantic comedy dramas.

 2014: “Truly uplifting and entertaining, it’s reminiscent of the early Pixar films in its unbounded spirit”

-Still remembered as a classic film, and, as is always the way these days, made such a huge amount of money that we’ve now seen it spawn into a massive spawn franchise.
-From several sequels, spin-off films, video games, and short movies, and the obvious children’s toys tie-in, the behemoth shows no signs of stopping any time soon.
+Still remembered as a classic film, and, as is always the way these days, made such a huge amount of money that we’ve now seen it spawn into a massive franchise.
+From several sequels, spin-off films, video games, short movies, and the obvious children’s toys tie-in, the behemoth shows no signs of stopping any time soon.